 Billerud is exploring the possibilities of Bio-CCS

 Our processes are based on renewable raw materials that are part of a circular economy.
 Carbon dioxide is captured as the forest grows, and we process the forest into renewable products and energy.
 The carbon dioxide produced during energy use can be captured, collected, and stored in the bedrock or under the seabed.
-This creates so-called carbon sinks or negative emissions.
+This creates so-called carbon sinks.